Learn About Fainting

 • Blood tests for anemia or body chemical imbalances

-• Cardiac rhythm monitoring
+• Cardiac rate and rhythm monitoring (cardiac event monitor)

 • Echocardiogram